Male as norm: Gerda Lerner

-Over the course of feminist historian Gerda Lerner's career, Lerner focuses her studies on patriarchal power and the history of the subordination of women.
-By examining gender stratification in various societies throughout human history in accordance with language, Lerner provides an in-depth look into the historical and modern significance of the male as norm principle.
+Over the course of her career, feminist historian Gerda Lerner focuses on patriarchal power and the history of the subordination of women.
+By examining gender stratification in various societies throughout human history in accordance with language, Lerner provides an in-depth look into the historical and modern significance of the male-as-norm principle.
 She was one of the founders of the field of women's history and played a key role in the development of women's history curricula.
 In Lerner's book The Creation of Patriarchy (1986), she addresses how men have in history appropriated the major symbols of female power, constructed religions around "the counterfactual metaphor of male procreativity," and have "redefined female existence in a narrow and sexually dependent way."
 She explains that the metaphors for gender, created and promoted by men, have "expressed the male as norm and the female as deviant; the male as whole and powerful, the female as unfinished, mutilated, and lacking in autonomy."
 According to Lerner, men have constructed, explained, and defined the world in their own terms and have placed themselves at the center of discourse.

 Lerner goes on to explain how men, by establishing male-centered language and discourse as the norm, have in turn demanded an androcentric perspective and necessitated the conceptualization of women as less than men and have distorted the definition of woman to the degree that their experiences, autonomy, and viewpoints have been lost to modern consideration.
 In turn, men have come to believe that their experiences, viewpoint, and ideas represent all of human experience and thought.
-She concludes that as long as men are unable to recognize the female perspective and as long as they believe they have the only legitimate human experience they will be unable to accurately define and understand reality.
+She concludes that as long as men are unable to recognize the female perspective and as long as they believe they have the only legitimate human experience, they will be unable to accurately define and understand reality.

 Modern perspectives

 Sue Wilkinson

-In 1997 Sue Wilkinson, a professor of Feminist and Health Studies from Loughborough University, wrote that there are distinct theoretical traditions in feminism that assert women's inferiority, two of which are rooted in the idea of male as norm.
-First, psychology has mismeasured women throughout its history by taking a male as norm perspective which categorizes females as deviant; or, in other words of Simone De Beauvoir, the science of psychology has systematically "otherized" women.
-Another way which Wilkinson sees women's inferiority asserted is through psychologists seeking a different perspective, the female perspective, by listening to women's voices and drawing on, and feeding back into, preconceived ideas regarding female moral and cognitive processes as they differ from those of males.
+Sue Wilkinson, a professor of Feminist and Health Studies from Loughborough University, wrote in 1997 that there are distinct theoretical traditions in feminism that assert women's inferiority, two of which are rooted in the idea of male as norm.
+First, psychology has mismeasured women throughout its history by taking a male-as-norm perspective which categorizes females as deviant; or, in the words of Simone De Beauvoir, the science of psychology has systematically "otherized" women.
+Wilkinson also sees women's inferiority asserted through psychologists seeking a different perspective, the female perspective, by listening to women's voices and drawing on, and feeding back into, preconceived ideas regarding female moral and cognitive processes as they differ from those of males.
 Wilkinson writes that we should reconstruct the question of sex differences and that we need to dismantle maleness and femaleness as fundamental categories.